commanderx16/x16-docs/Programmer's Reference Guide.md

 **IMPORTANT**: The VERA register layout has changed between 0.7 and 0.8.
 Here is the old documentation: [vera-module v0.7.pdf](https://github.com/commanderx16/x16-docs/blob/master/vera-module%20v0.7.pdf)

+The KERNAL uploads the two character sets to:

+* $1F000: PETSCII upper case/graphics (2 KB)
+* $1F800: PETSCII upper/lower case (2 KB)

+Application software is free to reuse this part of video RAM if it does not need the character sets.
+If it needs them again later, it can use the KERNAL call `CINT` ($FF81), which initializes the VERA chip and uploads the character sets.

 ## Sound Programming

 *[TODO]*